henryejemuta/laravel-vtpass/README.md

 ## Usage
-> To use the vTPass package you must import the VTPass Facades with the import statement below; Other Classes import is based on your specific usage and would be highlighted in their corresponding sections.
+> To use the VTPass package you must import the VTPass Facades with the import statement below; Other Classes import is based on your specific usage and would be highlighted in their corresponding sections.
 >
 ``` php
 ...